 What does this mean?
-In a case before the Federal Circuit Court of Australia last year, the Court declared that two directors of five companies were ‘involved’ in failing to pay employees certain wages and entitlements, including contravening the National Employment Standards and modern awards.
+In a recent case before the Federal Circuit Court of Australia, the Court declared that two directors of five companies were ‘involved’ in failing to pay employees certain wages and entitlements, including contravening the National Employment Standards and modern awards.
 The relevant awards included the Professionals Employees Award 2010 and Clerks Private Sector Award 2010.
 The underpayments totalled approximately $1.9 million.

 This case provides us with guidance on some key aspects that are examined to determine if a director has been ‘involved’ or is accessorily liable.
 These include:

 - Knowledge and involvement – aka ‘standing by and watching’: The Court held it was not necessary that a person physically do anything to further the contravention.
 It is sufficient that the person became associated and involved in the contravention by what they said and agreed to do.
 There is a requirement for actual knowledge of the essential matters that make up the contravention.
 The person must have intentionally participated in the contravention.
 But the person does not need to have knowledge that their conduct was unlawful or constituted a contravention – ignorance of the law is no defence!

 - Wilful blindness – aka ‘sticking your head in the sand’: An individual’s knowledge of circumstances can be inferred from the individual’s ‘wilful blindness’, which could include deliberately abstaining from asking questions or making enquiries, or a deliberate ‘shutting of one’s eyes to what is going on’.
 What this means is that directors have a positive obligation to ask relevant questions about whether people are being paid appropriately.

 - Controlling minds – aka ‘looking through the company’: In this case, the Court found that because a corporate entity can act through the individual and directors are the ‘controlling mind’ of a company, directors can, in the absence of contrary evidence, be accessorily liable.